 This is a very calm and peaceful climb, pedalling alongside the year-round Bear Creek for most of the first seven miles.
 THE climb (it’s in caps for a reason!) begins at approximately mile 7.4 with a 9.4% grade for about 3.3 miles.
 The initial and final segments of the climb are at very manageable grades.

 “Race The Sun” may refer to an evening ride where the goal is to reach the summit before sunset.
-This particular segment includes the relatively flat section from Forker Rd.
-The actual climb is a beautiful 10 miles of 6-12% climbing through the forested Mt Spokane.
+This particular segment includes the relatively flat section from Forker Road.
+The actual climb is a beautiful 10 miles of 6-12% climbing through the forested Mt.
+Spokane.
 A creek runs next to the climb in the lower sections.
 Traffic is usually light and patient.
 One of the great features of this climb is it constantly undulates back and forth, always giving you something new to challenge yourself.
-The top rewards you with a flattening out and views of all around the Spokane area and East into Idaho.
-Part of it's "epic" nature is just knowing how many riders make this climb.
+The top rewards you by flattening out and with views of all around the Spokane area and east into Idaho.
+Part of its "epic" nature is just knowing how many riders make this climb.
 It has been used many years as a local hill climb race battle that we all enjoy.

-A description of climb 97 of 100: Mt.
-Spokane located in eastern Washington (the dry side) near beautiful Spokane is also the the location of Washington state’s largest state park.
-The way up starts on Hwy 206 also known as Mt Spokane Park Dr. I like to start well before "The Climb" to soak up some of the beautiful pastoral scenes and good views of Mt.
+Mt.
+Spokane is located in eastern Washington (the dry side), near beautiful Spokane and is also the the location of Washington state’s largest state park.
+The way up starts on Highway 206, also known as Mt.
+Spokane Park Drive.
+I like to start well before "The Climb" to soak up some of the beautiful pastoral scenes and good views of Mt.
 Spokane.
 Orient yourself and explore segments embedded along the route beforehand.
 The road gently winds upward through heavily forested terrain following Deadman Creek drainage.
 The creek’s waters are often just a few yards off the road and the sounds of the dancing water adds to a calm coolness for a number of miles.
-The real climbing starts at the park entrance where grades kick up from 2 & 5% to 8 & 10% with few painful 11% punches mixed in.
-Once you reach a large gravel parking area you will take a hard left turn with 4 more more miles to go.
-The grades for the next mile are the steepest of the climb but take heart as they are followed by some relatively easy grades.
+The real climbing starts at the park entrance where grades kick up from 2%-5% to 8%-10% with few painful 11% punches mixed in.
+Once you reach a large gravel parking area you will take a hard left turn with four more more miles to go.
+The grades for the next mile are the steepest of the climb, but take heart as they are followed by some relatively easy grades.
 The views now really start to open up.
 The road makes several long traverses again affording some very nice territorial views.
 The towers above that come into site are your goal.
 Once at the top take time to gather in what I believe is some of the finest scenery in the country.
 There is a bathroom and water at the top.
 Use caution going down as there are a number of dips that are hard to see coming that could launch a rider out of control.
 Cheers!